Thank you all for your prayers and kind words. It means so much to me!

 The first row of shells worked into the Eyelet Foundation.

-(which comes in handy if you are the kind of designer who likes to make doilies with holes in the middle.)
+The ends of the Eyelet Foundation can also be joined to form a ring (which comes in handy if you are the kind of designer who likes to make doilies with holes in the middle.)
 In this version, I am working (ch 4, dc in the 4th ch from hook).
 This gives a little more depth to each space, and creates a more scalloped edge.

 After all the spaces have been made, join with a sl st in the first ch of the first space.